rpires71/milestone1/README.md

 - **Proof: Test Case TC024 - Skip to content section added to all pages and additional CSS.**

   ### PASS (2nd attempt after Fix 1)
-  **A visible “Skip to content” link appears as the first focusable element, activates with Enter, and programmatically moves focus to the page’s <main> region (not obscured by the sticky navbar).
+  **A visible “Skip to content” link appears as the first focusable element, activates with Enter, and programmatically moves focus to the page’s main tag region (not obscured by the sticky navbar).
 The link is announced clearly by assistive tech and behaves consistently across pages—meeting WCAG 2.1 SC 2.4.1 (Bypass Blocks).**
       </td>
    </tr>
 </table>